bassmanitram/actions-for-nautilus/README.md

-extension provided the inspiration and template for the original POC of this extension, and whose project structure, installation procedure and doc I mercilessly ripped off :)... and I'm even disrespectful enough to have provided an alternative to his extension in my own sample config and scripts!
+extension provided the inspiration and template for the original POC of this extension, and whose project structure, installation procedure and doc I mercilessly ripped off :)... and I'm even disrespectful enough to have provided an alternative to his extension in my own sample config!

 Thanks and apologies, Christoforos.